harshita1362/Number_Theory_and_Cryptography_Practicals/README.md

 Implementation of the Diffie-Hellman key exchange algorithm for establishing a shared secret key over an insecure channel.

-🎯 Objective

-To gain hands-on experience with network reconnaissance, packet analysis, number-theoretic algorithms, and fundamental cryptographic techniques used in cybersecurity.

 🛠️ Tools & Technologies
 - Nmap